Encephalartos schmitzii: Description

-It is a dioecious species with male specimens showing 1-3 cones, cylinder-ovoid, 8–10 cm long and 3–4 cm broad, of bluish-green color and female specimens with solitary ovoid cones, 20–25 cm long and with diameter of 10–12 cm.

-The seeds are coarsely ovoid, 20–25 mm long, covered with an orange-red sarcotesta.
+This species is dioecious, with male plants bearing 1-3 cylinder-ovoid cones that are 8–10 cm long and 3–4 cm wide, bluish-green in color.
+Female plants have solitary ovoid cones that are 20–25 cm long and 10–12 cm in diameter.
+The seeds are roughly ovoid, 20–25 mm long, and have an orange-red sarcotesta covering.

 Range

 Encephalartos schmitzii occurs in the Luapula River watershed, in Democratic Republic of the Congo (on the extreme south of the Kundelungu plateau, Shaba Province) and in Zambia (along the Muchinga escarpment in Luapula and Northern provinces).
 A subpopulation is also found in North-Western Province, Zambia, to the east of Solwezi.